What Is SEO?

 - Keywords focused on gathering more information, for example, “How to get rid of (…)” or “Best ways to (…)”.

-While they are usually hard to rank for, they also bring you the best visitors that are ready to spend money or are actively looking for a solution to their problem.
+While they are usually hard to rank for, they also bring you the best visitors that are ready to spend money or are actively looking for a solution to their problem, find more here for the SEO expert.

 2. Long-Tail Keywords